Frequently Asked Questions (FAQ’s)

 • We prefer that you seek funding after you have a strong concept, timeline, and list of people or organizations you might be working with.
 We are looking for solid, feasible projects.
 You should prove in your application that your project can happen.
 The more you have planned before you apply, the better.
 We can accept projects that have already begun.
 Similarly, we can accept projects that will commence within a year of the grant deadline.
 We cannot, however, accept already finished projects that are seeking reimbursement.
 If you are unable to complete your project within one year, we expect you to be in communication with Sinew Fund and propose a revised timeline.

 • Lead Organizers take responsibility for reporting and implementation of a project.
 They will serve as the primary point of contact for Sinew Fund staff and be responsible for communicating project status and changes throughout the granting period.
 Sinew Fund grant checks are made out to the Lead Organizer.
-The Lead Organizer will ultimately be responsible for signing award agreement and providing a W9. it is important that Lead Organizers understand what are possible tax implications in receiving the $5,000 award.
+The Lead Organizer will ultimately be responsible for signing award agreement and providing a W9.
+It is important that Lead Organizers understand what are possible tax implications in receiving the $5,000-$10,000 award.

 • You can only submit one application per grant cycle as an Individual or Lead Organizer.

-• Applications for the 2024 funding rounds are due on August 14, 2023, before 11:59 pm MT and August 13, 2023 before 11:59 pm MT.
+• Applications for the Fall 2024 funding rounds are due on August 13, 2024, before 11:59 pm MT.

 • No, applying for the Sinew Fund does not require an application fee.